OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 - ***How big is the distributed executable?***
 - Have we archived the software for future reference?

-What are some of the key challenges organizations face with software license compliance?
+What are some of the key challenges organizations may face with software license compliance?
 Select all answers that apply.
 (MULTIPLE CHOICE - PLEASE ADD FALSE QUESTIONS IN RED)

 - Understanding how licenses work and how this impacts organizational decisions
 - Understanding what situations invoke license obligations and decisions around licenses